nglthu/English_5_1_24/CPU.md

  E.g. A system on a chip (SoC) is an integrated circuit that combines a CPU, memory, and other components into a single chip.

+A simple processor should require fewer transistors and less silicon area.
+Therefore a whole CPU will fit on a chip at an earlier stage in process technology development, and once the technology has developed beyond the point where either CPU will fit on a chip.
+RISC CPU leaves more die area free for performance-enhancing features such as cache memory, memory management functions, floating-point hardware, and so on.

 ###  The Look
 Some of the  CPUs up to 2025.